flutter/website/src/content/cookbook/architecture/command.md

 It also uses the [`Result` class][] to determine if the action completed successfuly or with an error.

-This implementation also includes two types of command, a `Command0`, for actions without parameters, and a `Command1`, for actions that take one parameter.
+This implementation also includes two types of commands, a `Command0`, for actions without parameters, and a `Command1`, for actions that take one parameter.

 :::note
-Check [pub.dev][] for different ready-to-use implementations of the command pattern, like the [flutter_command][] package.
+Check [pub.dev][] for other ready-to-use implementations of the command pattern, like the [flutter_command][] package.
 :::